practicusai/docs/docs/tutorial/data-analysis-intro.md

 This dataset is about the insurance charges of U.S. individuals based on demographics such as, age, sex, [bmi](https://en.wikipedia.org/wiki/Body_mass_index) ..

 - Click on the _charges_ column name to select it
-- You see a mini histogram upper right with basic quartile information
+- You see a mini-histogram on the upper right with basic quartile information
 - Min, 25%, 50% (median), Avg (Average / mean), 75%, and Max
-- Move your mouse over a distribution (showed as blue lines) on the histogram, and a small pop-up will show you the data range, how many samples are there, and total percent of the samples in that distribution.
+- Move your mouse over a distribution (shown as blue lines) on the histogram, and a small pop-up will show you the data range, how many samples are there, and the total percent of the samples in that distribution.

 ![insurance mini hist](img/data-analysis-intro/insurance-mini-hist.png)